smcaleese/ai-safety-quotes-bot/README.md

-## Superintelligence twitter bot
+## AI safety quotes bot

-Tweets a quote from Superintelligence once per day.
+Tweets one AI safety quote per day.

-The bot uses the `tweepy` python package.

-It's deployed on AWS lambda and uses AWS EventBridge for the scheduler.
+The bot is implemented using the `tweepy` python package and deployed as an AWS lambda function.
+AWS EventBridge is used to schedule the function run once per day.

 More information: https://frankcorso.dev/aws-lambda-python-twitter-bot.html